 Tape armoring is provided to ensure extra mechanical protection to the fiber optic cables.
 There are several types of tape materials that can be used for armor.
-Also, these tapes can be processed and applied in a variety of way.
-We will see here a summary of tape armoring options, before that, let us see why tape armoring is preferable for some environment.
+Also, these tapes can be processed and applied in a variety of ways.
+We will see here a summary of tape armoring options, before that, let us see why tape armoring is preferable for some environments.

 – Tape armoring is preferred for protection against damage by pointed digging tools, sharp stones, etc. The coverage is full over the inner core or sheath with tape armoring.

 – Tape armoring provides magnetic screening for circuits within the cable, for which wire armoring is much less effective.
 There is space in between wires and the air gaps between the individual steel wires greatly reduce the magnetic coupling between the armored sheath and the conductors within the cable (for metallic cable) For fiber optic cable this should not be a problem, but if there is any metallic inside element, which is not earthed properly may cause troubles.

 – Production line-speed is higher for tape armoring compared to wire armoring.
 Manufacturers prefer tape armoring.